hocinedl/AmI_Assignment/README.md

 - Indicates the containment or location of an entity within another entity, such as a person being in a study room.

+#### SuggestsActivity

+- Indicates the containment or location of an entity within another entity, such as a person being in a study room.

 ### Data Properties

 #### HasTmp

-- Specifies the temperature of a particular entity, often used in conjunction with temperature sensors.
+- Specifies the temperature of the study room, it is measured by Temperature sensors.

 #### Adjust_LightningTo

-- Indicates the action of adjusting lighting conditions to a specific level, based on user preferences or environmental factors.
+- Indicates the action of adjusting lighting conditions to a specific level, based on user preferences or type of study room.

 #### hasCapacity